Merrimynd History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Baron Marmyon of Tamworth, Simon Marmion (c.
 1425-1489), a French or Burgundian Early Netherlandish painter of panels and illuminated manuscript.

 Shackerley [Shakerley, Shakerly, Schackerley] Marmion [Marmyon, Marmyun, or Mermion] (1603-1639), was...

 Some of the Merrimynd family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Merrimynd family to the New World and Oceana
+Migration of the Merrimynd family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Merrimynds were some of the first of the immigrants to arrive in North America: Henry and Margaret Marman, who settled in Virginia in 1732; Mary Marmion settled in Virginia in 1654; Mathew and Jane Marmion arrived in Philadelphia in 1871.